parkyh2024/uav-edge-latency-surveillance/README.md

 - full evaluation videos used for the quantitative experiments.

 These materials are available from the corresponding authors upon reasonable request, subject to institutional and data-use restrictions.

+The anonymized per-frame latency logs in `defense_round2/` do **not** contain image data, model weights, TensorRT binaries, or full evaluation videos.
+They contain only frame-level latency measurements and FPS values required to verify the reported runtime statistics.

 The sample video included in `sample_data/` is a short representative clip provided only to illustrate the video input format of the runtime pipeline.
 It does **not** replace the full evaluation videos used for the quantitative results reported in the manuscript.